SupremeDemonic/IT-Portfolio/README.md

 ## 👨‍🎓 About Me

-I'm currently pursuing a **Bachelor of Science in Cybersecurity** at **Full Sail University**, graduating in July 2025.
-I hold an **Associate of Science in Information Technology** from Full Sail as well, where I graduated as **Salutatorian** with a **3.99 GPA** and received two **Directors' Awards** for academic excellence.
+I hold a **Bachelor of Science in Cybersecurity** and an **Associate of Science in Information Technology** from **Full Sail University**, where I graduated as **Salutatorian** with a **3.99 GPA** and earned two **Directors' Awards** for academic excellence.

-My passion for cybersecurity stems from hands-on experience—building a home lab, automating tasks with Python, and analyzing real-world threats.
-I’ve also worked in environments that demanded both technical knowledge and strict adherence to data protection standards.
+My passion for cybersecurity has been shaped through immersive labs, certification training, and project-based learning—ranging from building virtual homelabs to automating tasks with Python and simulating real-world attack scenarios.
+I'm eager to apply these skills in a professional setting and continue learning as the field evolves.

 ---